HugoKawamata/spozberry-autoplay/README.md

 Spozberry is only compatible with Spotify Premium accounts.

 ## Setup
+- Ensure all playlists you want spozberry to play are named with a "$" at the front
+- Ensure all playlists you want spozberry to "shuffle by album" are named with a "@" after the "$".
+These will likely be album collections.
 - Ensure you have permission to access /dev/bp* files, or add the following to your `sudo visudo` file: `<yourusername> ALL=NOPASSWD: arp-scan`.
 - Install mopidy
 - Install ncmpcpp (optional: allows you to visualise playlists and have finer control over playback)